Former MLB pitcher turned cop Varvaro dies in car crash

 “Not only was he everything you could want out of a ball player, he was everything you could want in a person,” said Hampton, who was an assistant coach at St. John’s during all three of Varvaro’s seasons there.
 “My heart goes out to his family, friends, teammates and fellow officers.”

+Port Authority officials said in a statement that Varvaro “represented the very best of this agency, and will be remembered for his courage and commitment to service.”

-“On this solemn occasion as the Port Authority mourns the loss of 84 employees in the attacks on the World Trade Center — including 37 members of the Port Authority Police Department — our grief only deepens today with the passing of Officer Varvaro,” the statement said.
+“On this solemn occasion as the Port Authority mourns the loss of 84 employees in the attacks on the World Trade Center — including 37 members of the Port Authority Police Department — our grief only deepens today with the passing of Officer Varvaro,” said the statement by Port Authority Chairman Kevin O’Toole and Executive Director Rick Cotton.

+Raised in Staten Island in New York City, Varvaro was drafted by Seattle in the 12th round in 2005.
+He played for the Mariners in 2010 and Atlanta from 2011 to 2014.

+Varvaro was traded to the Red Sox in late 2014 and pitched 11 innings for Boston early in the 2015 season.
+In May 2015, the Chicago Cubs claimed him off waivers from Boston, but returned him to the Red Sox after testing showed he had a elbow injury in his right pitching arm, which resulted in season-ending surgery.